srcrapi/win-pywal-discord/README.md

 ## How to run

-You just need to download and extract the zip file in the release tab After you extract, go in your terminal and run the following command inside the extracted folder:
+You just need to download and extract the zip file in the release tab. <br>
+After you extract, go in your terminal and run the following command inside the extracted folder:

 ```sh